 The hypothalamus, also known as the body's thermostat, controls body temperature and is very sensitive to temperature changes.
 It can cause the body to produce more heat by signaling the muscles to tremor or "shiver" or send signals to your sweat glands to cool off.
 With a fever, the hypothalamus will set the body to a higher temperature to help combat infection.

 When to go to the doctor

-It is recommended you seek medical help when, in addition to the sensation of internal fever, you have other symptoms such as:
+It is recommended that you seek medical help when in addition to the sensation of an “internal fever,” you have other symptoms such as:

-- Bleeding through the nose, anus or vagina, with no apparent explanation.
+- Bleeding from the nose, anus or vagina with no apparent explanation

-In this case, it is still important to tell the doctor all the symptoms you have, when they appeared, if you changed something in your diet or if you were in another country, for example.
-If there is pain, it is still advisable to explain which part of the body is affected, when it started and if the intensity has been constant.
+It is very important to discuss all the symptoms you have with your doctor, making sure to communicate when they first appeared, if you changed anything in your diet, or if you were recently in another country.
+If you are also experiencing pain, be sure to explain which part of the body is affected, when the pain started and if the intensity has been constant.

 Having sufficient information can prompt your doctor to evaluate your condition thoroughly and indicate the most appropriate treatment.